monsoonmaelstrom/book2/book2.md

 “We were both there,” I say.
 I don’t want to rehash it.

 “Humor me?
 Please?”
-Liam asks, placing his hand atop mine.
+Liam implores, placing his hand atop mine.

 “I killed someone, and you didn’t like it.”